71Kevin/arlecchino-key-generator/README.md

 ## Description

-The Arlecchino Key Generator is a Node.js module designed to produce unique keys with a touch of Arlecchino's charm.
+Arlecchino Key Generator is a Node.js module designed to produce unique keys with a touch of Arlecchino's charm.
 It utilizes cryptographic functions to generate a random UUID, shuffles its characters, inserts the phrase "Arlecchino" in the middle, and then encodes a random 7-character substring of the resulting key using Base64 encoding.

 ## Why Use This Module?